-Diabetes and the Flu
+What to Know if You Have Diabetes and the Flu

-With flu and diabetes, aim for one cup of fluid every hour.
-The American Diabetes Association recommends drinking sugar-free drinks -- tea, water, sugar-free ginger ale -- if your blood sugar is running high.
+Choose sugar-free drinks -- tea, water, sugar-free ginger ale -- if your blood sugar is running high.

-How Can I Prevent Getting the Flu With Diabetes?
+How Can I Avoid the Flu?

-For in-depth information, see WebMD's Flu Prevention Strategies.
+For in-depth information, see Flu Prevention Strategies.

 What Else Can I Do to Stay Well?

 If you haven't gotten a pneumonia shot yet, talk to your doctor.
 According to the ADA, only 1 out of every 3 people with diabetes ever gets this shot.
 Yet people with diabetes are about three times more likely to die from flu and pneumonia.